Comamoca/dotfiles/README.md

 # Dotfiles

-This is Comamoca's template repository.
+This is Comamoca's dotfiles repository.

 <br>
 <br>